DHARUNYADEVI/DS_JAVA_MODULE-07/Ex10-Flattening a Nested List Using an Iterator.md

 ## Result:
-The NestedIterator class successfully flattens a nested list of integers into a single list and provides sequential access using standard iterator methods.
+The NestedIterator class successfully flattens a nested list of integers into a single list and provides sequential access using standard iterator methods